diescalo/rst_test/doc/user_doc/working_with_xbee_classes.rst

 limitations.
 You can configure them, handle their IO lines, and so on, in the same way you manage local devices.
 Local XBee devices have several methods for sending data to remote devices, but the remote devices cannot use these methods because they are already remote.
-Therefore a remote device cannot send data to another remote device.
+Therefore, a remote device cannot send data to another remote device.

 In the local XBee device instantiation you can choose between instantiating a